RidaNaz/Next.js/step17_api/README.md

 * **API Security Services**
 API security services form the **protective layer**, ensuring the security and safeguarding of data and communication.

-## Types of APIs
+## Types of API Architecture
- When it comes to web services, there are various types of APIs available, including REST, GraphQL, gRPC and SOAP.
-While these terms represent different architectural styles and have distinct characteristics.
+ When it comes to web services, there are various types of APIs available, including *REST, GraphQL, gRPC and SOAP*.
+While these terms represent different **architectural styles** and have distinct characteristics.
+We use Rest API in our course that is *Rest API*.

 ### REST API
 * REST *(Representational State Transfer)* is an architectural style that makes a connection between the client and the server and as soon as the server responds, it closes the connection.